Lib Dems increase Cheltenham majority

 Analysis: Hayley Mortimer, BBC Gloucestershire political reporter

-It's been a good night for the Lib Dems, who already had an 18-seat majority, which they've now increased to 24.
+It's been a good night for the Lib Dems, which already had an 18-seat majority and they've now increased to 24.

-After gaining one seat from the Conservatives, one from an independent and one from the People Against Bureaucracy Group.
+They gained one seat from the Conservatives, one from an independent and one from the People Against Bureaucracy Group.

 It means the Conservatives now have just six seats on the council.